Satchel: School bag

-The satchel has been a typical accessory of English students for centuries, as attested in Shakespeare's famous monologue, "All the world's a stage."
+The satchel has been a typical accessory of English students for centuries, as attested in Shakespeare's famous monologue, "All the world's a stage": “The whining school-boy, with his satchel and shining morning face.”
 The traditional Oxford and Cambridge style satchel features a simple pouch with a front flap.
 Variations include designs with a single or double pocket on the front and sometimes a handle on the top of the bag.
 The classic school bag satchel often had two straps, so that it could be worn like a backpack, with the design having the straps coming in a V from the centre of the back of the bag, rather than separate straps on each side.
 This style is sometimes called a satchel backpack.
+The widespread use of modern backpacks by students began in the late 1960s, when lightweight nylon daypacks replaced traditional shoulder satchels and canvas book bags.

 In Japan the term for a school bag satchel is randoseru.

 In fashion

-The satchel has become a fashion accessory in the last couple of decades, with the proliferation of satchel-shaped handbags and other accessories from various brands such as the Cambridge Satchel Company.
+The satchel became a fashion accessory in the 2000s and 2010s, with the proliferation of satchel-shaped handbags and other accessories from various brands such as the Cambridge Satchel Company.